Serenity and well-being in Malaysia

 The Role of Nutrition

-The link between gut and brain is proven.
-Discovering Malaysian gastronomy is a pleasure, but beware of excessive sugar and fried foods which impact mood.
+The gut-brain connection is well established.
+Discovering Malaysian cuisine is a pleasure, but watch out for excess sugar and fried food, which affect your mood.

 Social Isolation

-Loneliness is the primary risk factor.
-Joining a French-speaking association can be a real safety net.
+Loneliness is the number one risk factor.
+Joining a French-speaking association can be a genuine safety net.

-"Expat syndrome is not a fatality; it is a signal that your body and mind are seeking a new anchor."
+"Expat syndrome isn't inevitable; it's a signal that your body and mind are searching for a new anchor."

 Psychological consultation